areding99/mnd_mnagr/readme.md

 1. download the repo, navigate to the scripts folder, & run `chmod +x ./setup.sh`
 1. run `./setup.sh` and follow the prompts
-1. if desired, edit the config (/mndmngr/gsd/config/config.json) to configure task formatting & order
+1. edit the config (/mndmngr/gsd/config/config.json) to configure task formatting & order
+   1. create the sub-dirs defined in the task config
 1. if desired, add templates (/mndmngr/pkm/templates/template_defs.json) and/or write your own macros (/mndmngr/templates/pkm/macros/)

 # usage